GENDER IDENTITY AND EXPRESSION

 Coordination of School Accommodations

-In planning appropriate accommodations for a student who is transgender , the superintendent, parents/guardians and the student and other qualified staff or consultants as necessary shall meet to discuss actions that the district and school personnel may take to create safe learning environment, including:
+In planning appropriate accommodations for a student who is transgender, the superintendent, parents/guardians and the student and other qualified staff or consultants as necessary shall meet to discuss actions that the district and school personnel may take to create a safe learning environment, including:

 The district aims to support transgender students while also ensuring the safety and comfort of all students.
 The superintendent together with the parents/guardians, student and other qualified staff or consultants shall evaluate options for the use of restrooms and locker rooms by the transgender students and consider the following factors, including, but not limited to:

 Generally students may have access to the restroom or locker room that corresponds to the gender identity or expression that they consistently assert at school and no student shall be forced to accept an accommodation with which he/she disagrees.
 A transgender or transitioning student who expresses a need or desire for increased privacy may be provided with reasonable alternative arrangements.
+Reasonable alternative arrangements may include the use of a private area, or a separate changing schedule, or use of a single stall, gender neutral restroom.
 Any alternative arrangement shall be provided to the extent possible in a way that protects the student’s ability to keep his or her transgender status confidential.

 A transgender student should not be required to use a locker room or restroom that conflicts with the student’s gender identity or expression consistently asserted at school.